tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 - :tab{text='dev-machine' machine='dev-machine'} - the control-only environment that is not meant to run any actual containerized workloads.
 Think of it as your developer machine that you'll use to control the prospective cluster remotely.
 - :tab{text='server-1' machine='server-1'}, :tab{text='server-2' machine='server-2'} - two "clean" Ubuntu machines that will become part of your new Uncloud cluster.

-After you start the linked playground, you'll first see the shell on the :tab{text='dev-machine' machine='dev-machine'} server with Uncloud CLI (`uc` for short) already installed there.
+After you start the linked playground, you'll first see the shell on :tab{text='dev-machine' machine='dev-machine'} with Uncloud CLI (`uc` for short) already installed there.
 To install `uc` manually on your local (personal, non-tutorial) machine, check out the [installation guide](https://uncloud.run/docs/getting-started/install-cli) for instructions.

 To test that the `uc` command works, run the following on :tab{text='dev-machine' machine='dev-machine'} to get the version of the Uncloud client: